BIJIANZIL/Console_based_Python_Calculator/README.md

 # 5.Comments
 Although the code is self-explanatory,few comments have been added to help someone understand the easiest way possible.

+# 6.Separation of concerns:
+Different concerns such as user input handling, menu display, operation execution, and calculation history management are separated into distinct functions.
+This promotes code organization and maintainability.

+# 7.Testing:

+Write comprehensive unit tests to verify the correctness of code and catch bugs early in the development process.
+Automated testing helps ensure code reliability and maintainability.

 # 6.Build Management
 To understand build management, I have selected Gradle build automation tool that supports multiple languages .
 It controls the development process in the tasks of compilation and packaging to testing,deployment and publishing.I set up a simple project in IntelliJ IDEA IDE running "Hello, World!" program in Java and used Groovy DSL (scripting build configurations ) and  generated documentation, and run the tests.